 We met through the Creating Health Collaborative, an international group of innovators exploring health from the perspective of communities.
-By sharing our work through the Collaborative, we discovered a shared passion for the critical link between a community's ability to make purposeful choices and its health.
+By sharing our work through the Collaborative, we discovered a shared passion for the critical link between a community's agency and its health.

 Co-Founder & Chief Executive Officer